Developing a preconception care pathway for women with epilepsy

 What happens next?

-The benefit of completing both surveys is to strengthen agreement of what is essential and important for women with epilepsy preparing for pregnancy.
+Completing both surveys strengthens agreement on what is essential for women with epilepsy who wish to plan a pregnancy.

 The research team

 Dr Janine Winterbottom – (Research Lead) Advanced Nurse Specialist in Epilepsy at The Walton Centre NHS Foundation Trust, Liverpool

 Professor Tony Marson – Consultant Neurologist at The Walton Centre NHS Foundation Trust, Liverpool and Professor of Neurology at the University of Liverpool

 Dr Adam Noble – Senior Lecturer (Health Service Research) at the University of Liverpool

 Professor Pauline Slade - Prof in Clinical Psychology/Consultant Clinical Psychologist at the University of Liverpool